bingnaa/bwj224-S23-CodeLab1_week1/README.md

 Issues to troubleshoot: multiple collisions being detected with same collider (add time delay between each detection?)

 Features to implement: Allow mouse to change rotation of the camera, clean up level design and Spawn Box.
+Maybe add more levels?